e-motta/ai_agents/README.md

 # CloudWalk AI Agents System

-A sophisticated multi-agent AI system built with FastAPI, React, and Redis, designed to handle mathematical computations and knowledge-based queries for InfinitePay services.
+A multi-agent AI system built with FastAPI, React, and Redis, designed to handle mathematical computations and knowledge-based queries for InfinitePay services.

 ## 🏗️ Architecture Overview